 Worms are quite nasty.
 They are often initiated by dodgy e-mail attachments, similar to Trojan's.
 However, once they are on your machine or network, they can self replicate and infiltrate all other machines and services that are accessible.

 Worms have been around for years, just like Spyware.
 They were the scourge of companies and IT support teams in the late `1990s are early 2000s, when e-mail was exploding in popularity.

-All it takes is one person to open and click that dodgy link, or open that suspect attachment, and the entire organisation would be affected.
+All it takes is one person to open and click that dodgy link, or open that suspect attachment, and the entire organization would be affected.
 This often looks like slower network performance, lost files, and full e-mail servers.

 One of the most notorious worms this century is known as the ILOVEYOU worm.

 The ILOVEYOU worm originated in the Philippines and on the 5th May 2000, attacking millions of PCs worldwide.
 Once the attachment was opened, the script would overwrite random files, damaging our image files, music files and operating system.

 The worm would then replicate by sending itself to all of your contacts in your address book.

 Today sophisticated antivirus software and business systems such as cloud-connected e-mail filtering systems, offer a level of protection against malicious worms.